Alukesh/Womazing/README.md

 shop with fetch, GET, PUSH, PATCH responces

-full site language tranlation with i18next
+whole site language tranlation with i18next

 registrations and loging in